 * * *

 The writing thing?
 I do a lot of it.
-As of December 2018, I have twenty-two books published - in paperback and ebook form - and many more in progress.
+As of January 2021, I've published forty books (twelve of which are sold out) - in paperback and ebook form - and many more in progress.